damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 - Puzzles (pub quiz style, score points and compete with other cities)
 - Video Q&A with service engineers and.or developers
 - AMA's with CEO/CTO
 - Visit in person if we can
 - Organizers become part of the GitLab Club (more details to come)

-The first meetups should be run by employees.
-If someone manages to have 3 to 4 successive the meetup itself will live on.
+The first meetups should be run by GitLab employees.
+If someone manages to have 3-4 successive events, the meetup itself will live on.
 It is much harder to start new meetups versus maintaining existing ones.
 So we should everything to keep existing events going.

 ## Swag

 * We aim to do swag in a way that doesn't take a lot of time to execute => self serve => [web shop](https://gitlab.mybrightsites.com/)
 * With a webshop you can just give people credit, they can pick what they want and provide shipping info.
 * Of course we love [stickers](http://opensource.com/business/15/11/open-source-stickers).
-Also working on special edition stickers for contributors, GitLab Club members.
+We are working on special edition stickers for contributors to be announced May 2016.
-* We aim to make our swag delight and or be useful.
+* We aim to have our swag delight and or be useful.
 * We aim to make limited edition swag for the community to collect.